Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Calabi--Yau manifolds

-\begin{theorem} If a Calabi--Yau manifold bears a parabolic geometry, then it is covered by a torus.
-More generally, any compact complex manifold with a parabolic geometry and trivial canonical bundle must have vanishing Atiyah class. \end{theorem}
+\begin{theorem} If a Calabi--Yau manifold bears a holomorphic parabolic geometry, then it is covered by a torus.
+More generally, any compact complex manifold with a holomorphic parabolic geometry and trivial canonical bundle must have a holomorphic affine connection. \end{theorem}

-Replacing our Calabi-Yau manifold by a finite covering space if needed, we can assume that it bears a nowhere-vanishing holomorphic volume form.
-We then derive our theorem from the following stronger theorem: